Kidney Disease in Children

 There are many different types of kidney disease that affect children.
 Some are temporary and treatable.
 Other forms of kidney disease are long-lasting and may affect your child’s growth, development, and psychosocial/educational achievement.
 The range of kidney diseases includes:

-- Polycystic kidney disease and Alport's syndrome, examples of hereditary kidney diseases, which means they run in families
+• Polycystic kidney disease, Alport's syndrome, and other kidney diseases that run in families

-- Kidney filtering disorders and nephrotic syndrome, conditions that cause protein to leak into the urine
+• Kidney filtering disorders such as nephrotic syndrome, which cause protein to leak into the urine

 Diagnosing Your Child's Kidney Disease Is Our First Priority